Wedding Band at Tortworth Court - live performance video background

 Inside it’s a flat-floored function room - no fixed stage, no riser unless the couple hires one in - with floor-to-ceiling windows down one side.
 We set up where the floor plan puts the dancefloor, which at Tortworth usually means away from the window wall so the glass isn’t behind us throwing the stage lighting back at the room.
 We bring our own PA and lighting and run in-ears, not floor wedges, so the band area stays tidy whichever corner we’re given.

 The thing to understand about the Westminster Suite is that it’s long and narrow, and that shapes how we run the sound.
-We aim the PA to own the dancefloor, not to flood the whole length of the room.
-That’s deliberate, and it’s the right call for a wedding: you want a busy dancefloor at one end and space at the other where people can still hold a conversation and hear each other.
-Chasing even coverage down the full room would mean side fills you don’t actually want at a wedding - it just turns the quiet end loud and gives guests nowhere to escape the volume.
+We aim the PA to own the dancefloor rather than flood the whole length of the room, so there’s a busy end and a quieter end where people can hold a conversation.
+Chasing even coverage would mean side fills down the room, and that turns the quiet end loud and leaves guests nowhere to go.

-There’s also no sound limiter fitted in the suite.
-For a hotel function room that’s not a given, and it matters - the volume on the dancefloor is set by the room and the night rather than a box on the wall pulling the PA every time the kick drum lands.
+There’s also no sound limiter fitted in the suite, which is not a given in a hotel function room.
+The volume on the dancefloor is set by the room and the night.
 Finish time is the hotel’s call, so pin the curfew down with the events team when you book.

 The Westminster Suite is a big room set for 200-plus, so it rewards a fuller Brotherhood lineup.
-For most Tortworth weddings a 5- to 8-piece sits right: vocals, guitar, bass and drums at the core, keys added for the lift they give a big flat room, then sax, a second vocalist or brass as the guest count and budget climb.
+For most Tortworth weddings a 5- to 8-piece sits right - two vocals, guitar, bass and drums at the core, keys in the fifth chair for the lift they give a big flat room, then sax, more vocals or brass as the guest count and budget climb.
 With no limiter to fight, the bigger configurations land properly here - the full band with horns sounds the way it should on the dancefloor without the PA being held back.
-For a smaller wedding in the Orangery we’d pull it back to a 4- or 5-piece to suit the space.
+For a smaller wedding in the Orangery we’d pull it back to the 5-piece.

 How a wedding day flows at Tortworth Court